atenghamn/stadab/README.md

 ## TODO

 - [ ] Make the login a modal page
-- [ ] Make a form to order a job with a rolling picker
+- [x] Make a form to order a job with a rolling picker
 - [ ] Build a startpage
 - [ ] Need some sort of loading animation
+- [ ] Implement some kind of navigation controll